 The Industrial Internet, and How It’s Revolutionizing Mining

-“The Industrial Internet in Mining” presented by: GE Digital
+“The Industrial Internet in Mining” is sponsored content from GE Digital

 The Industrial Internet is the convergence of the global industrial sector with big data and the internet of things.

 Big Data: New insight to make decisions in real-time is made possible by combining the ability to process and make sense of large amounts of data with a universally standard industrial platform.